GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/2.VPC-Across-VPN/readme.md

       }
       ```

+      **Note :** User should have service account admin and projectiam admin permissions in the respective GCP projects in order to assign the above mentioned permissions.

 ## Execution

 1. User should have authenticated using gcloud command `gcloud auth application-default login` command in the cli/machine using which user plans to execute the terraform code.
 This [link](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) describes more detail about the `gcloud auth` command mentioned above.